MistyFromReboot/Mini-WinFE/Projects/Tools/wimlib/README.txt

                                   INTRODUCTION

-This is wimlib version 1.12.0 (July 2017).  wimlib is a C library for creating, modifying, extracting, and mounting files in the Windows Imaging Format (WIM files).  wimlib and its command-line frontend 'wimlib-imagex' provide a free and cross-platform alternative to Microsoft's WIMGAPI, ImageX,
+This is wimlib version 1.13.5 (December 2021).  wimlib is a C library for creating, modifying, extracting, and mounting files in the Windows Imaging Format (WIM files).  wimlib and its command-line frontend 'wimlib-imagex' provide a free and cross-platform alternative to Microsoft's WIMGAPI, ImageX,